-Connecting the Modem to the Computer
+How to Connect the Modem to the Computer

-- 1. Turn off your computer and any attached peripherals. - 2.
-Connect the serial cable to the modem and to the computer.
+- 1. Turn off your computer and any attached devices, such as a printer. - Connect the serial cable to the modem and to the computer.
 When looking for the serial port on the back of your computer, look for labels marked COM, MODEM, RS-232, or SERIAL.
 DO NOT select AUX, GAME, LPT, or